FredMFNRogers/pirate-puzzle-walkthrough-DEF-CON-31/README.md

 ERROR: Unsupported Method : thebomb.jpg
 ```

-The page title hints that maybe the archive isn't 7zip:
+The page title hints that maybe the archive isn't a standard 7zip:

 ```html
 <title>stuffed with lizard technology</title>